matwilso/generative_models/README.md

 Also VQ-VAE usually produces codes in a 32x32 space, which is larger than an MNIST image lol.
 We downsample to 7x7 codes, where K=64, so it is 64-way categorical.
-This still amounts to 64^49 possible values that the codes can take on.
+This still amounts to 64^49 possible values that the latent can take on.
 So you could say it's still pretty expressive.

 ```
 python main.py --model=vqvae